dangeabunea/pluralsight-testcafe-demos/README.md

 ### Run Tests

 - Download source code
-- Navigate to the corresponding module and go to the complete folder
+- Navigate to the corresponding module and go to the before/complete folder
 - Run ``npm install``
 - Start the sample application.
 The sample application can be found at https://github.com/dangeabunea/pluralsight-testcafe-weabapp.
 - Execute tests ``npm run tests``